-When it comes to nutrition, self-care is pretty simple - caring for yourself means eating well and eating well means caring for yourself.
+The well-known term “comfort food” proves how powerful what we eat can be when it comes to how we’re feeling.
+So it’s important that you make smart choices if you want to boost your mood with the right food.
+Nutrition can be a great form of self-care - caring for yourself means eating well and eating well means caring for yourself.
 It’s a classic chicken and egg scenario (which are both things we’d recommend as part of a healthy diet, by the way).

-As simple as it sounds, practicing self-care in our busy lives isn’t always easy.
-It can be a struggle to prioritise yourself and get that all important ‘me time’, which is crucial for your physical, emotional and mental wellbeing.
+As simple as it sounds, practicing self-care isn’t always easy.
+It can be a struggle to prioritize yourself and get that all-important ‘me time’, which is crucial for your physical, emotional and mental wellbeing.

-There are plenty of ways you can exercise self-care, but perhaps one of the best and easiest ways to incorporate self-care into your daily routine is through your diet, after all, we are what we eat.
+There are plenty of ways you can exercise self-care, but perhaps one of the best and easiest ways to incorporate it into your daily routine is through your diet.
+After all, we are what we eat.

 Here are Freeletics Training and Nutrition Specialist David Wiener’s top tips for practicing self-care through your diet: